top of page

 Blue Tent Honors English Literature & Composition 2

-This live online Honors English class is designed for advanced high school homeschoolers in the 10th grade (15+) and up who are seeking a comprehensive, full-year English class.
+This live online Honors English course is designed for advanced high school homeschoolers in the 10th grade (15+) and up who are seeking a comprehensive, full-year English class.

 Through analytical reading, engaging discussions, and targeted essay writing, students will delve deeply into the souls of literary characters and into the minds of the writers who created them.
 Beginning with Old English Beowulf and ending with a piece of equally imaginative literature written during their lifetime, students and their classmates will explore the many facets that equip novels, plays, short stories, and poems to stand the test of time--moving us emotionally, intellectually, and socially.